Pentecost or the Feast of Shavuot is celebrated fifty days after Passover and the death of Jesus (Yeshua).

-Nearly everything God did in the Old Testament reflected Yeshua.
+Nearly everything God did in the Old Testament reflected Jesus.

 As the Israelites wandered in the wilderness, God had Moses number each tribe and gave them a specific order when they camped and traveled according to Numbers 1 and 2.
 As they camped, all twelve tribes sat around the tabernacle, in four groups of three, while the Levites circled the tabernacle in the center of all the other tribes.

-But, using the numbered group of tribes as “legs” you see a pattern in the orderly arrangement of this camp.
+By using the numbered group of tribes as “legs” you see a pattern in the orderly arrangement of this camp, arranged around the Tabernacle.

 They were arranged with the tribes of Dan, Asher, and Naphtali grouped together with 157, 600 north of the tabernacle.